 For instance, when teaching English as a foreign language, you may find that your classes contain significant differences in the students’ English levels or a mix of linguistic and cultural backgrounds.
-TEFL/TESOL certification courses prepare you for these inevitable challenges in a way that more generalized teacher training may not.
+In-person and online TEFL certification courses prepare you for these inevitable challenges in a way that more generalized teacher training may not.

 There are various branches within teaching English that require different skills.

 Teaching English is a diverse field with many different branches.
 For example, you may want to teach English online, become a freelance English teacher, teach business English, or exclusively work with young learners.
 In order to make yourself marketable in one of these areas, you should consider getting a specialized TEFL/TESOL certificate.
 A specialization gives you the skills you need to teach in a specific niche.

 Additionally, you can take TEFL/TESOL micro-credential courses, which are short certifications that provide you with training in a specific teaching topic.
 For example, you can take a micro-credential course in:

 Bridge graduate Shakti, from Mauritius, has been teaching English since 2008.
 He recently made the decision to add to his credentials by earning a Specialized Certification in Teaching English Online as a Freelancer.
 He is currently working as a freelance online ESL teacher for a France-based language company.

 “Languages have enabled me to broaden my knowledge of different cultures.
 I speak French, Creole, and English daily— I believe this makes a person more tolerant.
 Languages also enable people to appreciate traditions, religions, history, and movies and realize how similar their experiences can be.
 I also believe that speaking many languages enables a person to have better listening skills.